Jack Howarth (actor): Death

-Jack Howarth died in Llandudno General Hospital from kidney failure and pneumonia with his wife and son at his bedside on Saturday, 31 March 1984.
-He was cremated six days later at a private funeral in Colwyn Bay, conducted by the vicar of Llanrhos, the Rev David Jenkins.
+Jack Howarth died in Llandudno General Hospital from kidney failure and pneumonia, with his wife and son at his bedside, on Saturday, 31 March 1984.
+He was cremated six days later at a private funeral in Colwyn Bay, conducted by the vicar of Llanrhos, the Reverend David Jenkins.
 The address was given by comedian Wyn Calvin, chairman of the Welsh Committee of the Variety Club of Great Britain.
 There was one hymn, "Abide with Me", and Calvin spoke on behalf of the Stars Organisation and the Grand Order of Water Rats.
 He left his wife £60,000 in his will.

 Prior to his death, Howarth had a lengthy absence from filming Coronation Street, explained by a storyline of Albert visiting his daughter.
 There was press speculation in several newspapers that Howarth was due to leave Coronation Street and his contract would not be renewed in November 1984.
 However, these were disputed by Granada, stating that he was due to return to filming at the end of April 1984.
 His wife was reported as saying just over a month before his death "Jack has no intention of resigning.
 He will be in Coronation Street for as long as Granada want him."

 His death meant that William Roache, who played Albert Tatlock's nephew-in-law, Ken Barlow, was the only original actor left on Coronation Street at that time.
-The decision to kill off the Albert Tatlock character, was made shortly after Howarth's death, and Albert's death was covered in the episode dated 14 May 1984.
+The decision to kill off the Albert Tatlock character was made shortly after Howarth's death, and Albert's death was covered in the episode dated 14 May 1984.

 A memorial service was held on 19 June 1984, at St Paul's Church, Covent Garden, attended by Leslie Crowther, Dickie Henderson, Geoff Love and David Jacobs.

 Howarth's son died on 4 January 2016, aged 85.